RouninMedia/Da3SH/README.md

 That's **Da3SH**.

 ## Don't WebComponents already exist?
 WebComponents *do* exist but the difference between **WebComponents** and **Da3SH Modules** is that the former are intended to represent re-usable *primitive components*, while the latter represent re-usable *rich components*.
-Further, WebComponents will not work in javascript-disabled browsers, whereas, if required, language-agnostic **Da3SH** allows developers to build javascript-free websites.
+Further, WebComponents will not work in javascript-disabled browsers, whereas, if required, framework-agnostic, language-agnostic **Da3SH** allows developers to build javascript-free websites.